Summer Lash Extension Care

 “My extensions are shedding way more than usual!
 What’s happening?” [insert tear emoji here] This is the question I get frequently from clients.
 The usual answer: “It’s the seasons.”

 Have you ever noticed the coincidence of lash shedding with season changes?
-Yes we get the changing of trees and its leaves, but with it, clients activities change, humidities change, and the environment around us changes.
-So with summer right around the corner, EBL wants to give you a heads up on how to hold onto those extensions for as long as possible.
+Yes, we get the changing of trees and its leaves, but with it, clients activities change, humidity changes, and the environment around us changes.
+So, with summer right around the corner, EBL wants to give you a heads up on how to hold onto those extensions for as long as possible with a few summer lash extension care pointers.
 During the season for swimming and sweating, the difficulty of keeping make up in place becomes a chronic battle.
 Clients will want, more than ever, their lashes in tip top shape.

-As professionals, these are the things you can help them monitor to keep those extensions looking fresh!
+As professionals, these are several summer lash extension care tips and tricks to keep those extensions looking fresh!

 - Sunscreens are a must for our skin with sun exposure at its peak, but we need to be careful with them when wearing eyelash extensions.
 Most sunscreens contain oil and oil breaks down the adhesive; it’s that simple.
 To prevent the eyelash extensions from falling out sooner than normal make sure clients are using an oil-free sunscreen on their face.
 When applying sunscreen make sure to shield or avoid sunscreen from the area around the eyes/extensions.